Arafath0302/ShohojTravel-Planner/README.md

 </p>

-<p align="center">A full-stack web application that helps users plan their trips by providing AI-powered recommendations for travel itineraries, places to visit, and hotels.
-This app integrates Google Generative AI for dynamic travel planning, Firebase for data storage, and Google Places API for fetching detailed information about places and hotels. </p>
+<p align="center">A full-stack web application that helps users plan their trips by providing AI-powered recommendations for travel itineraries, places to visit,hotels and estimated cost calculation.
+This app integrates Google Generative AI for dynamic travel planning, Firebase for data storage, and Openstreet map API for fetching detailed information about places and hotels. </p>

 <h3 align="center">